DeepLearnXMU/AIO-KD/README.md

 # Exploring All-In-One Knowledge Distillation Framework for Neural Machine Translation (AIO-KD)

 Source code for the paper "Exploring All-In-One Knowledge Distillation Framework for Neural Machine Translation" (EMNLP2023 long paper).
-Our code are implemented based on Fairseq tool.
+Notice that our AIO-KD is implemented based on [Fairseq tool](https://github.com/facebookresearch/fairseq) and our main modification compared to the original Fairseq is the addition of a code file [ "cross_entropy_with_subnetwork_distillation.py"](https://github.com/DeepLearnXMU/AIO-KD/blob/main/fairseq/criterions/cross_entropy_with_subnetwork_distillation.py)

 ## Requirements